-When Kubernetes begins to create pods for your internal modules, the pod could break due to an improper configuration in the internal module’s Dockerfile or its configurations.
+When Kubernetes begins to create pods for your modules, the pod could break due to an improper configuration in the module’s Dockerfile or its configurations.

-Check to see if your internal module’s Dockerfile runs properly.
-You can see this in the Humanitec interface by going to your app, clicking on the internal module, and going to its Logs section.
+Check to see if your module’s Dockerfile runs properly.
+You can see this in the Humanitec interface by going to your app, clicking on the module, and going to its Logs section.